Knowledge base

 Has this FAQ been helpful?

-• It may be necessary following the addition or removal of aliases to a website to regenerate a certificate to include the new domain names linked to the website.
+• It may be necessary to regenerate a certificate after adding or removing aliases from a website in order to include the new domain names associated with the website.

-• The dashboard will clearly indicate that one of the domains linked to the site is not included in the SSL certificate in place:
+• The dashboard will clearly indicate that one of the domains associated with the website is not included in the current SSL certificate:

 To access certificate management: